Dejal/DejalView/README.markdown

 I wrote DejalView for my own use, but I'm making it available for the benefit of the iOS developer community.

-If you find it useful, a donation via PayPal (or something from my Amazon.com Wishlist) would be very much appreciated.
+If you find it useful, a donation via PayPal (or something from my Amazon.com Wish List) would be very much appreciated.
 Appropriate links can be found on the Dejal Developer page:

 <http://www.dejal.com/developer>